nicolascarelli/simple-arithmetic-calculator/README.md

 5. In /api endpoint you ll find the list of endpoints

-6. Clarification: There are missing tests, and GET records still needs work
+6. Clarification: There are missing tests, because of lack of time.
+Existing one can run with npm run test.